joshuarudd/typeset.css/README.md

+# UGC Styles

-**ugc-styles** is a baseline set of styles for user-generated content.
+A baseline set of styles for user-generated content.